Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 How to Get to Seokbulsa Temple

-Getting to Seokbulsa can be done in two ways.
+Getting to Seokbulsa can be done in several ways.
 The faster but less interesting way is to walk from Mandeok subway station.
 I can’t say how long it takes because I haven’t done it, but it’s a 2.4-kilometer walk uphill on a winding vehicle road.
 I would guess it might take about an hour (please let me know in the comments if you’ve done it and how long it took you!)

-The second way is the longer but more interesting and scenic route that involves walking from Oncheonjang subway station and taking the Geumgang Cable Car in Geumgang Park up Geumjeong Mountain, then hiking the rest of the way.
+Another way is the longer but more interesting and scenic route that involves walking from Oncheonjang subway station and taking the Geumgang Cable Car in Geumgang Park up Geumjeong Mountain, then hiking the rest of the way.

 In total the trip to Seokbulsa took me five hours return from Oncheonjang subway station, but you could probably do it in four hours if you are a fast walker and don’t stop much or get lost (see below).